stephenix/network_program/vol1/chapter6/README.md

 2. select_server.c

+(1) select wait for new client connection or data arriving

+    while loop only handle connection or read/write one time,

+    so when nready == 1 continue.

-the role of allset and rset
+(2) the role of allset and rset

 rset is changed by select, so need allset keep set state.